minetest-mods/skinsdb/README.md

 - Support for different skins lists: public and a per-player list are currently implemented
 - Full [3d_armor](https://forum.minetest.net/viewtopic.php?t=4654) support
 - Compatible to 1.0 and 1.8 Minecraft skins format
+- Skinned hand in 1st person view (1.0 skins only)

 ## Installing skins